AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 Logarithmic scale can be used in polar charts.
 You can set the scale type using {api:anychart.scales}**.scale()**{api} method.
 More information about scale types can be found in [Scale tutorial](../Axes_and_Grids/Scales#types)

 ```
+  // create logarithmic scale
-  var logScale = anychart.scales.log();   // create logarithmic scale
+  var logScale = anychart.scales.log();
-  logScale.minimum(10).maximum(10000);    // set minimum and maximum value for the scale
+  // set minimum and maximum value for the scale
+  logScale.minimum(10).maximum(10000);
-  chart.yScale(logScale);                 // set logarithmic scale as y scale for the chart
+  // set logarithmic scale as y scale for the chart
+  chart.yScale(logScale);
 ```

-And here is the demonstration of Logarithmic Y Axis on a simple polar with area series:
+And here is the demonstration of Logarithmic Y Axis on a simple polar with line series:

 {sample}BCT\_PolarChart\_06{sample}